 Evaluate source credibility:

-- Peer-reviewed papers: High credibility for methodology
+- Peer-reviewed papers: High credibility for methodology, though check whether the study population resembles your actual users

-Step 3: Screen and Select Sources Efficiently
+Step 3: Screen and select sources efficiently

 Apply inclusion criteria: